DBGConline/DBGC_distance-based_group_contribution/QMCalculation/ReadMe.txt

 The input files are the .gjf files in the directory _c_confSearch.
 The .gjf files contains the initially optimized structures.
-The ouput files will appear in the directory _c_confSearch_Frog.
+The output files will appear in the directory _c_confSearch_Frog.
 Every sub-directory named like CnH2n+2_#_1_confSearch in _c_confSearch_Frog is an independent computational case.
 The .job file in the directory CnH2n+2_#_1_confSearch is used to control the behavior of the cluster/PC, the .sdf file is the input for the Frog2 program.
-To control the details of the output scripts, please modify the code in the method genFrogInputFromGjf() in cluter.py file.
+To control the details of the output scripts, please modify the code in the method genFrogInputFromGjf() in cluster.py file.

 The Frog program can be download at https://github.com/tuffery/Frog2.
 Ref papers about Frog2: T.B.
 Leite et al., Acids Res.
 35 (2007) W568-W572,